 Young’s award was the pinnacle of a big night for the association to round out 2016.
 In other highlights:

 - Billy Fuller and the late George Kozelnicky were inducted in the Georgia GCSA Hall of Fame.
-Fuller is a former superintendent at Augusta National Golf Club and now principal of his own golf course design firm.
+Fuller is a former golf course superintendent at Augusta National Golf Club and now principal of his own golf course design firm.
 He created Billy Bunkers, now Better Billy Bunkers, which marked a radical improvement in bunker drainage and performance.
 Kozelnicky was a professor at the University of Georgia and Georgia GCSA executive secretary for more than 20 years.
 He is a member of the Georgia Golf Hall of Fame and a recipient of GCSAA’s Distinguished Service Award.

 - Anthony Williams, CGCS, who spent 13 years on the association’s board of directors, received the Distinguished Service Award.
 “He has humbly given his all and sacrificed many hours for the benefit of this association,” said association president Greg Burleson, CGCS, from Augusta Country Club.
 “His drive for continued excellence is evident in everything he does both professionally and personally.”

 - Philip Soukup from The Landings Club’s Palmetto course was named Assistant Superintendent of the Year.
-Soukup’s high standing among his peers was evident in the fact he was nominated by another assistant superintendent at a different facility.
+Soukup’s high standing among his peers was evident in the fact he was nominated by another assistant golf course superintendent at a different facility.
 In addition to his work ethic and leadership among assistants, that assistant cited Soukup’s community mindedness.
 Earlier this year Soukup Tweeted a photo in praise of a police officer assisting a distressed elderly man which garnered national attention for the officer.

 - Aaron Saunders from Jekyll Island Golf Resort on Jekyll Island received the Environmental Leader in Golf Award.